p1ziYu/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 2. Really helped me to know where my clickNpcEventName is stucked at.
 3. Yes, my visual novel can have it after no moving on mouse for 10 sec and give player a immersive experience
 4. Yes, the game state can help my visual novel to change scene of like save and load.

+## W3
+### Activity 1
+1. My playable part is to click and make decision
+2. Finding out if a feature is fun or not

+Team: Haoyi Zhang, Yaokun Wan, Zhengfan Yang, Pengcheng Qi, Allen Gu

+### Feedback:
+1. Show out word by word
+2. Character to slide in or out as they speak
+3. Character should have some motions
+4. Restart button